Lokepa671/odin-recipes/README.md

 # odin-recipes

 This is my HTML project from TOP(The Odin Project).
 The project is about making a basic website with different recipes.
-The skills that will be demonstrated throughout this project will be basic git integration, using different HTML elements (which will be listed below), and HTML file structures.
+The skilli that will be demonstrated throughout this project will be basic git integration, using different HTML elements (which will be listed below), and HTML file structures.

 HTML ELEMENTS
     <p> paragraph tags